afranken/All-In-One-Favicon/readme.txt

 * CHANGE: Eddy Ernesto Ríos updated the Spanish translation
 * CHANGE: deleting all plugin settings now also deleted uploaded favicons
 * CHANGE: option "delete favicon" is only displayed if a favicon was already uploaded
+* CHANGE: add warning that JavaScript is needed for uploading favicons

 = 4.1 (2012-11-17) =
 * NEW: Hebrew translation by Ahrale